-The water heater is located in the machinery space.
-The water heater has an AC element that is thermostatically controlled at the heater and activated by a circuit breaker located in the AC panel.
+The water heater is located behind an access panel in the head compartment bulk-head, adjacent to the cabin steps.
+The water heater uses an AC element that is thermostatically controlled at the heater and activated by a circuit breaker located in the AC panel.
 A high pressure relief valve protects the system from excessive pressure.
-Make sure all air is purged from the water heater and lines before activating the water heater breaker.
-Refer to the water heater manual for additional information.
+Make sure all air is purged from the water heater